-The 4th Project Technical Advisory Committee (TAC) meeting was held on September 8, 2021 to discuss the summer outreach and next steps.
+The next Project Technical Advisory Committee (TAC) meeting is scheduled for September 8, 2021.
 The ICTC and Consultant team will review the next steps of deliverables which include draft recommendations, prioritization of projects and planning for four (4) public workshops during the months of October and November 2021.

-- 3) Imperial Mexicali Binational Alliance Meeting: An IMBA meeting was held on September 9, 2021 at 9:30am.
-The meeting was in-person and via zoom at CETYS University in the City of Mexicali at Sala Gulfstream.
-The meeting included presentations from CETYS University, AB 617 presentation by the Imperial County Air Pollution Control District, Tree Planting Program presentation by the Mexicali Economic Development Commission, and Border Infrastructure and Economic Development updates. - 4) Calexico East Port of Entry Bridge Widening Project: The Project proposes to widen the bridge over the All-American Canal at the U.S./Mexico border approximately 0.7 miles south of State Route (SR) 7.
+2) Imperial Mexicali Binational Alliance Meeting: The next IMBA meeting is scheduled for September 9, 2021 starting at 9:30am.
+The meeting will be in-person at CETYS University in the City of Mexicali at Sala Gulfstream as well as available via Zoom.
+The meeting will include presentations from CETYS University, San Diego State University Brawley Campus new programs, AB 617 presentation by the Imperial County Air Pollution Control

+District, Tree Planting Program presentation by the Mexicali Economic Development Commission, Update on the IMBA Strategic Planning efforts as well as Border Infrastructure and Economic Development updates.

+- 3) Calexico East Port of Entry Bridge Widening Project: The Project proposes to widen the bridge over the All-American Canal at the U.S./Mexico border approximately 0.7 miles south of State Route (SR) 7.
 The project proposes to widen the existing structure by adding four-lanes: Two New Northbound Auto Lanes and Two New Northbound Commercial Vehicle Lanes.
 In May 2018, Caltrans and ICTC received \$3,000,000 from the California Transportation Commission and the Trade Corridor Enhancement Program (TCEP) to complete the Project Approval and Environmental Document (PA/ED) for the project.
 In June 2018, Caltrans completed a Project Initiation Document (PID).
 In Fall of 2018, the PA/ED phase was initiated by Caltrans, technical studies for the National Environment Policy Act (NEPA) document under Caltrans as the NEPA lead are in progress and is scheduled for completion in May 2020.
 In December 2018, was awarded \$20 million under the U.S. Department of Transportation's BUILD discretionary grant program to complete the Design-Build construction phase.
 ICTC staff completed the procurement process and award action was taken on March 24, 2021.
 Design phase is underway.
 ICTC has recently advertised a Request for Proposals for Construction Management services to provide engineering support on behalf of ICTC through design and construction.
 Proposals were due on May 21, 2021.
-After review and selection process, the ICTC Board approved the award to Jacobs company. - 5) State Route 86 (Northbound) Border Patrol Checkpoint: State Route 86 (Northbound) Border Patrol Checkpoint: In August 2017 following a year of coordination, Caltrans, the County of Imperial and ICTC met with CBP management and operations staff achieved consensus for a new conceptual alternative prepared by Caltrans.
+After review and selection process, the ICTC Board approved the award to Jacobs company. - 4) State Route 86 (Northbound) Border Patrol Checkpoint: State Route 86 (Northbound) Border Patrol Checkpoint: In August 2017 following a year of coordination, Caltrans, the County of Imperial and ICTC met with CBP management and operations staff achieved consensus for a new conceptual alternative prepared by Caltrans.
 The LTA Board met on September 27, 2017, staff presented the Board with a fund request for \$1.3 million from the 5% Regional Highway Set-Aside from the Measure D allocations.
 A Consultant Agreement with AECOM for design and construction engineering was approved by the LTA on February 28, 2018.
 Following our ICTC Board meeting in late September 2020, ICTC has initiated a traffic study as required by Caltrans.
 Design work has been delayed due to Border Patrol's concern related to their ability to provide additional funding necessary to meet their operational requirements.
 Discussions have been on-going through to this week of March 15, 2021.
 On Wednesday, March 17th ICTC received confirmation from Border Patrol Headquarters in Washington D.C. that they wish to proceed with the original Canopy Design that is similar to Interstate 8 Pine Valley Checkpoint.